AckerlyXu/heima/articles/cosmos-db/distribute-data-globally.md

 <a name="EnableGlobalDistribution"></a>
 ## Enabling turnkey multiple-region distribution
-Azure Cosmos DB provides the following capabilities to enable you to easily write planet scale applications.
+Azure Cosmos DB provides the following capabilities to enable you to easily write multiple-region scale applications.
 These capabilities are available via the Azure Cosmos DB's resource provider-based [REST APIs](https://docs.microsoft.com/rest/api/cosmos-db-resource-provider/) as well as the Azure portal.
 <!-- Notice: 全球分布 to 多个区域分布 -->
 <!-- Not Available on https://www.youtube.com/embed/1D06yjTVxt8 -->
 <a name="RegionalPresence"></a>